alexmilowski/data-science/activities/common-crawl/README.md

  2. Select the "Identity and Access Management" (or IAM) from your console or visit https://console.aws.amazon.com/iam/home
  3. Select "Users" from the list on the left.
  3. Click on the "Create New Users"
- 4. Enter a username for youself and create the user.
+ 4. Enter a user name for yourself and create the user.
  5. The next screen will give you an option to download the credentials for this user.
 Do so and store them in a safe place.
 You will not be able to retrieve them again.

 Second, you need to create a group with the right roles: